-You may be wondering where to place your trailing stop loss order when trading the financial markets.
-The right trailing stop will keep you in a trade for the duration of the trend and will take you out when the trend is exhausted.
+You may be wondering where to place your trailing stop-loss order strategy when trading the financial markets.
+The right trailing stop will keep you in a trade for the duration of the trend and take you out when the trend is exhausted.
 It will protect you from closing a trade too soon, or too late.

 We will cover the following in this article

 A trailing stop is a stop-loss order that tracks the price of the asset you are trading and is automatically adjusted.
 The trailing stop is different from the traditional stop-loss order as it moves in line with the asset’s price, hence, securing your profits.

 A trailing stop loss is usually set a fixed distance away from the current market price and moves in line with the price.
 If the trailing stop is placed on a buy trade, it will rise as the price rises while maintaining the set distance.
 However, the trailing stop loss will not move if the price reverses closing your trade.

 With this in mind, let’s move on to potential trailing stop-loss strategies to deploy in your trading strategy.

 The Average True Range (ATR) trailing stop strategy is one of the best trailing stop-loss strategies and is very popular among traders.
 The strategy’s popularity is based on the fact that it is based on an asset’s current volatility.
 Hence, it is an accurate reflection of the price action.

 Most traders use the 3 ATR values as their preferred trailing stop-limit since it gives trades a sufficient distance to run.
 Let’s compare the different ATR values and how they respond to price changes.

 The main advantage of the ATR trailing stop is that it moves with the price and locks in profits on open trades.
 It works well when automated, as it can work independently even when you are not monitoring your trades.